aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

 Weitere Kommentaraktionen

 Lairs function as a home base for the monsters in the dungeon and are where they store a Treasure Hoard.
-You use the bigger Number Appearing for a Lair, so a Kobold lair would have 6d10 (33) + some bosses, while a Kobold patrol would have 4d4 (10).
+You use the bigger Number Appearing for a Lair, s- a Kobold lair would have 6d10 (33) + some bosses, while a Kobold patrol would have 4d4 (10).